 A stochastic multi-phase reactor was coupled with a detailed biomass reaction scheme to study wood pyrolysis.
 Through chemistry guided reduction the mechanism was brought down to a skeletal size, resulting in a CPU efficient model able to run full scale simulations in just a few minutes.
 Good agreement with experimental data was achieved.Read the report

-LOGEengine is a simulation tool specifically designed for analysis and development of Internal Combustion Engines (ICE), such as those found in cars, trucks, motorcycles, ships, agricultural and industrial vehicles.
+LOGEengine is a real time simulation tool specifically designed for analysis and development of Internal Combustion Engines (ICE), such as those found in cars, trucks, motorcycles, ships, agricultural and industrial vehicles.
+Through the use of tabulated chemistry LOGEengine reaches real time simulation times, making it a natural choice for the engine development and prototyping process.
 LOGEengine evaluates and validates experimental data through heat release and mixing time analysis, yielding fast and accurate emissions out and detailed combustion development information.

 LOGEengine can identify the ideal dataset for compression ratio, initial temperature, fuel/air mass, EGR rate, wall temperature and pressure offset for any set of experimental data.
 Internally consistent setups for a set of cases can be acquired by studying variables globally, finding the best-fitting value for a variable under the constraint that it’s constant over a selection of cases.